Neonatal cephalic pustulosis

 What is neonatal cephalic pustulosis?

-Neonatal cephalic pustulosis is sometimes called ‘neonatal acne’.
-It is a pustular eruption arising on the face and/or scalp of newborn babies often during the third week.
-There are no comedones (blackheads, whiteheads).
+Neonatal cephalic pustulosis is a variant of neonatal acne (see acne in children).
+It is a pustular eruption arising on the face and/or scalp of newborn babies, often during the third week.
+Unlike true neonatal acne, there are no comedones (blackheads, whiteheads).

 What is the cause of neonatal cephalic pustulosis?

-Some researchers believe that neonatal cephalic pustulosis is related to malassezia colonisation, which may be found on mycology (microscopy and culture).
-The role of the yeast is unclear.
+Neonatal cephalic pustulosis is related to malassezia colonisation, which may be found on mycology (microscopy and culture) of smears from facial pustules.

-What is the result of neonatal cephalic pustulosis?
+What is the treatment for neonatal cephalic pustulosis?

 Neonatal cephalic pustulosis generally resolves without treatment.
-However, if the appearance is unsightly, a topical antifungal cream can be used safely and may be helpful.
+However, if the appearance is unsightly, a topical antifungal such as ketoconazole cream can be used safely and may be helpful.

 Related information